Back at work, British PM Johnson faces lockdown Catch-22

 Stephen Powis, medical director of the National Health Service in England, said the "very definite" downward trend in the number of coronavirus cases in hospital demonstrated that social distancing was reducing virus transmission and spread.

-(Additional reporting by Estelle Shirbon; Writing by Guy Faulconbridge; editing by Michael Holden)
+(Additional reporting by Estelle Shirbon; Writing by Guy Faulconbridge; Editing by Michael Holden and Toby Chopra)

 ((guy.faulconbridge@thomsonreuters.com; 07825218698;))